 - 1. When directed to do so by the Minister.
-At the date of commencement of this Plan, the prevailing Directions included the following relevant to the Newcastle LGA: - No contributions for development undertaken by a 'social housing provider' for the purposes of 'seniors housing' as defined in State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004; - No contributions for an application determined by the City of Newcastle (or delegate) or accredited certifier for development on land within the 'Port of Newcastle Lease Area' as shown on the relevant Map within State Environmental Planning Policy (Three Ports) 2013; - No contribution for development that has been the subject of a condition requiring monetary contributions under a previous development consent relating to the subdivision of the land on which the development is to be carried out, unless that development will, or is likely to, increase the demand for public amenities or public services beyond the demand attributable to the initial subdivision. - No contribution in respect of development applications (or modifications thereto) made by or on behalf of the Council for infrastructure including, but not limited to, libraries, community facilities, child care facilities, recreational areas or facilities, waste resource facilities, car parks or the like; - No contribution for the cost of remediation and grouting of land affected by mine subsidence (NB: such costs will be excluded from the total cost of development where development involves works additional to remediation and grouting of land affected by mine subsidence); - 4.
+At the date of commencement of this Plan, the prevailing Directions included the following relevant to the Newcastle LGA: - No contributions for development undertaken by a 'social housing provider' for the purposes of 'seniors housing' as defined in State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004; - No contributions for an application determined by the City of Newcastle (or delegate) or accredited certifier for development on land within the 'Port of Newcastle Lease Area' as shown on the relevant Map within State Environmental Planning Policy (Three Ports) 2013; - No contribution for development that has been the subject of a condition requiring monetary contributions under a previous development consent relating to the subdivision of the land on which the development is to be carried out, unless that development will, or is likely to, increase the demand for public amenities or public services beyond the demand attributable to the initial subdivision. - No contribution in respect of development applications (or modifications thereto) made by or on behalf of the Council for infrastructure including, but not limited to, libraries, community facilities, child care facilities, recreational areas, recreation facilities, car parks and the like; - No contribution for the cost of remediation and grouting of land affected by mine subsidence (NB: such costs will be excluded from the total cost of development where development involves works additional to remediation and grouting of land affected by mine subsidence); - 4.
 No contribution where the Applicant is a charity demonstrated by submission of any of the following prior to determination of the application: - A Certificate of Registration with the Australian Charities and Not-for-Profit Commission; or - A Notice of Endorsement as a Deductible Gift Recipient, issued by the Australian Taxation Office (ATO); or - A Notice of Endorsement for Charity Tax Concessions, issued by the ATO. - 5.
-No contribution for the following forms of residential accommodation (except alterations and additions which exceed \$200,000 or where such accommodation forms less than 10% of the total gross floor area of a mixed used development), although these forms of accommodation may attract a contribution under Council's s7.11 Contributions Plan: - Attached dwellings; - Dual occupancies: - Dwelling houses; - Multi dwelling housing; - Residential flat buildings; - Rural worker's dwellings; - Secondary dwellings - Semi-detached dwellings; - Seniors housing (except residential care facilities); and - Shop top housing. - 6.
-No contribution for alterations and additions to residential accommodation where the cost of carrying out the development is equal to or less than \$200,000, unless that development creates additional dwelling units, in which case, a contribution under Council's \$7.11 Contributions Plan may apply.
+No contribution for the following forms of residential accommodation (except alterations and additions which exceed \$200,000), although these forms of accommodation may attract a contribution under Council's \$7.11 Contributions Plan: - Attached dwellings; - Dual occupancies; - Dwelling houses; - Multi dwelling housing; - Residential flat buildings; - Rural worker's dwellings; - Secondary dwellings - Semi-detached dwellings; - Seniors housing (except residential care facilities); and - Shop top housing. - 6.
+No contribution for alterations and additions to residential accommodation where the cost of carrying out the development is equal to or less than \$200,000, unless than development creates additional dwelling units, in which case, a contribution under Council's \$7.11 Contributions Plan may apply.